HelpSeeker/Restricted-WebM/README.md

-# Restricted-WebM in Bash
+# Restricted-WebM

 A script to produce WebMs within a certain file size limit.

 The goal is to automatically produce decent looking WebMs.
 Little to no user input or prior experience required.

 ## Usage

 ```

-Usage: restrict.py [OPTIONS] INPUT [INPUT]...
+Usage: restrict.sh [OPTIONS] INPUT [INPUT]...

 Input:
   Absolute or relative path to a video/image